 The proposed solution highlights the same PCF is selected for the PDU session related to XRM services of the group UEs.
 To enable same PCF selected for the group of UEs for policy coordination for a specific service application, Internal Group Id is considered in addition to other factors in the PCF selection mechanism.

-Editor's note: Whether it is feasible that the same PCF selected for the PDU session related to XRM services of the group UEs.
+NOTE 1: It cannot guarantee that the same PCF selected for the PDU session related to XRM services of the group UEs always, e.g. Load balance deployment for multi-PCFs.
+The solution is suitable for the scenarios that the same PCF selected.

 The group of UEs subscribed to a service requiring group policy coordination, which is indicated in the UDR as the policy data, including Internal Group ID and Priority Level:

 - Internal Group ID, Indicates the internal group ID of the UE.